What are grants and scholarships?

 The money can come from any number of sources that can include the Federal government, state government, private or non-profit organization/company.

-What grants might students be eligible for while attending DIT?
+What Scholarships and Grants might students be eligible for while attending DIT?

 Divers Institute Academic Achievement Scholarships $1000.00 Awarded Per Graduating Class.

-The Top Student in each class is awarded one of the these four scholarships each month: The Kevin Griffeth Memorial Scholarship, The Michael Cocks Scholarship, The John Manlove Scholarship, or The Richard Radecki Scholarship.
+The Top Student in each class is awarded one of the these four scholarships on graduation day.
+The Kevin Griffeth Memorial Scholarship, The Michael Cocks Scholarship, The Zachary Zoulek Scholarship, The John Manlove Scholarship, or The Richard Radecki Scholarship.